aspecto-io/opentelemetry-ext-js/packages/plugin-aws-sdk/docs/sqs.md

 The following methods are automatically enhanced:

 ### sendMessage / sendMessageBatch
-- [Messaging Attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/messaging.md#messaging-attributes) are added by this plugin according to the spec.
+- [Messaging Attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/messaging.md#messaging-attributes) are added by this instrumentation according to the spec.
 - Open Telemetry trace context is injected as SQS MessageAttributes, so the service receiving the message can link cascading spans to the trace which created the message.

 ### receiveMessage
-- [Messaging Attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/messaging.md#messaging-attributes) are added by this plugin according to the spec.
+- [Messaging Attributes](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/messaging.md#messaging-attributes) are added by this instrumentation according to the spec.
 - Additional "processing spans" are created for each message received by the application.
 If an application invoked `receiveMessage`, and received a 10 messages batch, a single `messaging.operation` = `receive` span will be created for the `receiveMessage` operation, and 10 `messaging.operation` = `process` spans will be created, one for each message.
 Those processing spans are created by the library.
 This behavior is partially implemented, [See discussion below](#processing-spans).